dasteihn/minifftw/README.md

 - fftw3 C-library with header files
 - fftw3\_mpi C-library with header files
+- Numpy C-header files
 - MPI implementation (i.e. openMPI) with header files

 OpenMP (without 'I') is **not** required, as this wrapper uses the FFTW with POSIX threads.

+On a typical linux distro, the required packages might be called:

+- libfft3-mpi-dev
+- python3-numpy
+- libopenmpi-dev

 ## Building